Witiko/doctoral-thesis/defense.md

 ## Research Questions {#research-questions}

-Therefore, in my research, I focused on representations and techniques that can make the results of math-aware search engines more interpretable to the users.
+Therefore, in my thesis, I focus on representations and techniques that can make the results of math-aware search engines more interpretable to the users.
-Namely, I focused on *token embeddings*, which explain the semantic relationships between text words and math symbols and which can be used with semantic matching techniques to produce interpretable  search results.
+Namely, I focus on *token embeddings*, which explain the semantic relationships between text words and math symbols and which can be used with semantic matching techniques to produce interpretable  search results.
-I also focused on *learning to rank* techniques and voting algorithms, which can combine the results of several math-aware search engines to produce more accurate results without compromising their interpretability.
+I also focus on *learning to rank* techniques and voting algorithms, which can combine the results of several math-aware search engines to produce more accurate results without compromising their interpretability.

-In my research, I aimed to answer the following three research questions:
+In my thesis, I aim to answer the following three research questions:

 1. Semantic matching techniques that use token embeddings do not only help explain the search results, but they also enable multimodal search, where a user can